tkluck/PolynomialRings.jl/README.md

 Singular brings to the table.
 However, Julia's high-level constructs may allow the user to make certain routine optimizations with much more ease.

 As a speculative example, consider the following.
-In Julia, and invocation such as
+In Julia, an invocation such as

 ```julia